haloflooder/advent-of-code/2021/day01/README.md

 ## Escape brackets
 Syntax for batch is very forgiving.
 Not necessarily a good thing imo.
 I had a problem when printing ) with the echo command.
 Just escape it with `^` like `^)`.
 Otherwise it will complain that it was expecting a bracket at some place or wasn't expecting a bracket or something.

+## Functions
+So I guess I learned how to use "functions" in batch.
+Well, a VERY janky way to do it.

+You're just using labels as functions which is really jank.
+You can technically pass arguments to functions by using `call :someFunction %var1% %var2% etc` **BUT** this doesn't work if you use variables that is an array.
+In this case, you just have to access the variable like normal.
+Because I'm already accessing variables without passing them as arguments.
+I just didn't bother using arguments at all.
+Yuck.

+## Arrays
+So, arrays are really stupid in batch.
+Since you can't get the length of an array, you have to loop through the array and add 1 to a variable for each pass in the loop.

+# CONCLUSION
+Batch was just awful...
+Which was to be expected.
+I mean, it's fine when you do simpler things but to actually use it as a full on scripting thing.
+Why would you want to do this to yourself?

+When you'd expect things to work one way.
+It just doesn't works because of another issue.
+Sometimes, things don't parse properly at all such as `echo !data[!d1!]! !data[!d2!]! !data[!d3!]!`.
+It doesn't give you the value of the array and it just prints `d1 d2 d3` for some reason.